Two years ago we reviewed London City Airport’s new First Class Lounge in the Private Jet Centre.

 My review of the Business Lounge is here.

 This is the sort of offer which we know will appeal to a lot of Head for Points readers.
-It has been running for a couple of weeks already but is still available (one reader booked it on Monday) although I wouldn’t hang around now that we have publicised it.
-You also get a short break in Rome, which can’t be bad!
+It has been running for a couple of weeks already but is still available although I wouldn’t hang around now that we have publicised it.
+You also get a short break in Rome, which can’t be bad.

 You can book the Rome offer via the London City Airport website here.